Administration of Medications Policy

-Pyrford Playgroup’s prime concern is always for the health, safety and welfare of the children.
+Pyrford Preschool’s prime concern is always for the health, safety and welfare of the children.
 If children are unwell, they should be kept at home and a period of recovery allowed.

-As the duration of playgroup sessions is only 3 hours, it should generally not be necessary for staff to administer short-term prescribed antibiotics and therefore, this policy makes no provision for this.
-However, parents can arrange to come in to playgroup to administer prescribed antibiotics for a child who is well enough to attend playgroup, but who requires a regular dose which may fall within the morning session.
+As the duration of Preschool sessions is normally 3 hours, it should generally not be necessary for staff to administer short-term prescribed antibiotics and therefore, this policy makes no provision for this.
+However, parents can arrange to come into Preschool to administer prescribed antibiotics for a child who is well enough to attend Preschool, but who requires a regular dose which may fall within the morning session.

 Long term conditions